 9. Cover the hole with dirt.
 It typically takes about 8 inches of dirt on top to prevent animals from digging it up.

 11. Harvest the finished product for use in your garden, or plant your plants in that location.
 You will have the fastest growing, greenest garden or flowerbed in the neighborhood.

-*Note: The decomposition step may take longer the first time around, depending on the current quality of your soil.
-For example, the North Texas clay may take up to 8 weeks for the food to fully decompose.
+*Note: Regardless of the decomposition method you choose, this step may take longer the first time around depending on the current quality of your soil.
+For example, in the North Texas clay it may take up to 8 weeks for the food to fully decompose.
 As your soil improves around the decomposition site, it will take less time as there are more beneficial microbes in the soil.
-Option two will always be faster, but more difficult to harvest.
+Option two will always be faster, but not as easy to harvest.

-Keep liquids to a minimum, excessive fluids slow the process.
-Drain the Bokashi juice (leachate) if possible, the two bucket system works well for this purpose.
+Keep liquids to a minimum because excessive fluids slow the process.
+Drain the bokashi juice (leachate) if possible, the two bucket system works well for this purpose.

 You will probably want to wear long rubber gloves when burying the bokashi after the fermentation is complete.
 It will smell like really strong pickles or vinegar and you don't want that getting on your skin.
 Once buried and the buckets are rinsed, the smell will dissipate quickly.

 Rinse the buckets well with just water after each use and let it air dry outside.

 |Bokashi has a strong smell||